What Diseases do Rodents Carry? Surrey Residents Want to Know

 Hantavirus Pulmonary Syndrome, or HPS, is one of the most deadly diseases rodents can carry.
 Rats and mice can transmit HPS in a couple of ways.
 If you disturb an area that is contaminated with rodent droppings or urine, you could inhale the virus.
 You can also contract HPS by handling a dead rodent or its waste.
 Plus, rodents can spread this disease through biting.
 Symptoms of HPS include dizziness, nausea, headaches, high fever, and in certain cases, death.

 Similar to Hantavirus, people can develop Leptospirosis through contact with urine and other bodily fluids of an infected rodent.
-This bacteria can easy survive for several weeks, contaminating your food, water, and even your clothing.
+This bacteria can easily survive for several weeks, contaminating your food, water, and even your clothing.
 Because symptoms don’t always develop, Leptospirosis can be difficult to detect.
 People who do experience symptoms, however, may suffer chills, red eyes, and rashes.
 Left untreated, this disease can lead to kidney damage and liver damage, and possibly death.

 Rats and mice can also spread Salmonellosis—a dangerous bacterial infection caused by eating food contaminated by rat feces.
 Salmonellosis can trigger vomiting, diarrhea, and abdominal cramps.
 Some cases may even require hospitalization.